The Case for Short Cranks

 It’s probably clear in my previous “Why Proportional-Length Cranks?” blog post that I generally see performance benefits for tall riders with long legs in using long cranks.
 And by long, I mean longer than the standard 170-175mm (or even 165-180mm) offerings from the big component brands.
 In fact, I have found that riders will generally climb best (and often feel best) on cranks that are in the range of 20-21.6% of their inner leg length.

-short crank on a road bikeThat said, riders often ask me “Which crankset do I need?”
-There are some applications that offer clear performance reasons for long-legged riders to use standard crank lengths (and for shorter riders to use shorter cranks).
-Road bike events where individuals are racing against the clock (road time trials and timed velodrome events), bikes with aero handlebars, flat and rolling terrain, as well as in triathlons in which drafting is outlawed are just a few.
-This same advantage applies for the same reason on aero-bar racing for riders for whom standard crank lengths work well for climbing to use extra short cranks (shorter than 170mm or even 165mm).
+That said, there are some applications that offer clear performance reasons for long-legged riders to use standard crank lengths (and for shorter riders to use shorter-than-standard cranks).
+Riding individual events against the clock (road time trials and timed velodrome events), bikes with aero handlebars, solo riding on flat and rolling terrain, as well as in triathlons in which drafting is not allowed are just a few.
+This same advantage applies for the same reason with shorter riders for whom standard crank lengths work well when climbing to use extra short cranks (shorter than 165mm) when competing in events with aero bars.

 The reason for this is that, beyond 12 mph, aerodynamic drag is the biggest resistance force the rider must overcome.
 Since the bulk of the aerodynamic drag of the bike and rider is created by the rider’s body, the higher the speed, the more important is the body shape.
 The fastest body shape is low, flat, and narrow.
 Shorter cranks may help the road bike rider achieve a better fit on the bike and allow them to get a lower position.
 Which crankset do I need?
 It requires a bit more in-depth thought from both the rider and bike fitter.